philip82148/cpp-dump/README.md

 Key points:

+- cpp-dump can print a wide variety of types, including multi-D vectors, (multi)maps, (multi)sets, and tuples.
 - cpp-dump has an auto-indentation feature.
 The output fits into the maximum line width, and nested containers are formatted for readability.
 - The string representation of variables is similar to JavaScript, Python, and C++ syntax.
 The output is readable without being overloaded with information.
 (You can add more details using manipulators if you want.)
 - Customizable colored output is available.
 You can achieve syntax highlighting similar to that of IDEs.